-Knowing what tasks are expected, what tasks are most important, how these tasks should be done. and how one task fits into the bigger picture are all important in a mentally healthy workplace.
+Knowing what tasks are expected, what tasks are most important, how these tasks should be done, and how one task fits into the bigger picture are all important in a mentally healthy workplace.

-- Make sure everyone knows and understands their role in your team and that this is written down in a position description. - Give regular feedback on jobs well done and any areas for improvement. - Make sure people know who to speak to if they have a problem or need help.
+- Make sure everyone knows and understands their role in your team and that there is a written position description. - Give regular feedback on jobs well done and any areas for improvement. - Make sure people know who to speak to if they have a problem or need help.